blink1073/oct2py/docs/source/conversions.rst

 Python to Octave Types
 ----------------------

 Shows the round-trip data types.
+Note that when `convert_to_float` is set (default), integer types are converted to floating point.

 =============   ===========    =============
 Python          Octave         Python